Salifu2020/local-services-marketplace/README.md

-# Local Services Marketplace - Customer Portal
+# ExpertNextDoor

 A modern, full-stack React application for connecting customers with local service professionals.
+Find experts in your neighborhood with ExpertNextDoor.
 Built with React, Firebase, and Tailwind CSS.

 ## 🚀 Technology Stack